- What's On?

 Baby changing facilities

-Are available in the ladies’ toilet in the foyer.
+Are available in the accessible toilet in the foyer.

 We do not offer booster seats for children, but you are welcome to bring along a cushion from home.

-The theatre has ladies’ and gents’ toilets in the foyer.
-Unfortunately, at this time we do not have disabled facilities.
-The ladies’ toilets have baby change facilities.
+The theatre has ladies’, gents’ and accessible toilets in the foyer.
+The accessible toilets have a hydraulic bed and baby change facilities.

 For the enjoyment of all customers, the use of mobile phones is strictly prohibited during performances.
-We ask that they are switched off or set to ‘silent’ mode for the duration of the performance.
+We ask that they are switched off or set to ‘airplane’ mode for the duration of the performance.
+Mobile phones can interfere with our sound system.

 Relaxed Performances are specifically designed to welcome people who will benefit from a more relaxed performance environment, including people with an Autism Spectrum Condition, sensory and communication disorders, or a learning disability.
 These performances have a relaxed attitude to noise and movement with small changes made to the light and sound effects.
 We would like to offer relaxed performances for selected family shows in the future, if this would be of interest please contact us to discuss.